crdrost/bsencode/README.md

 several files.)
 On the other hand, bencode is closer to 50 lines to parse and 50 lines to serialize.
-While bsencode has the expressiveness of BSON it takes only 69 lines to serialize and 107 to parse, including rather full reporting for parse errors (without error reportiny it gets down to around 67 lines to parse).
+While bsencode has the expressiveness of BSON it takes only 69 lines to serialize and 107 to parse, including rather full reporting for parse errors (without error reporting it gets down to around 67 lines to parse).

 # The rules of bsencode